Why I built yet another dependency graph scanner

 bomly scan --enrich --audit

-Those calls go to a fixed, documented set of public sources for advisory, license, lifecycle, and scorecard data, and the components that can cache their responses do, so repeat runs stay quick.
-Two reasons I like this shape:
+Those calls go to a fixed, documented set of public sources for advisory, license, lifecycle, and scorecard data, and responses are cached where possible, so repeat runs stay quick.
+Two reasons I like this design:

-2. Auditing the built-ins stays local.
-Evaluating findings against the built-in policy doesn't quietly kick off fresh fetches behind your back.
+- Auditing the built-ins stays local.
+Evaluating findings against the built-in policy doesn't quietly make new network calls.

 I'll be precise, though: nothing here blocks traffic.
 A plugin can make outbound calls by design — a matcher enriching against your internal advisory feed is supposed to, and an auditor could pull rules from a source you point it at.
 The promise isn't "Bomly never touches the network."
 It's that the built-ins are predictable about when they do, and that turning enrichment on is your call.